bifurcationkit/BifurcationKitDocs.jl/docs/src/bppo.md

 ## Predictor

-The predictor for a non trivial guess at distance $\delta p$ from the bifurcation point is provided by the method
+The predictor for a non trivial guess at distance $\delta p$ from the bifurcation point is provided by the method:

 ```@docs
 predictor(hp::BifurcationKit.BranchPointPO{ <: ShootingProblem }, δp,
                     ampfactor;
                     override = false)
 ```

+If `override = true`, then the predictor is simply `x0 .+ ampfactor .* e` for the parameter `p0 + δp` and where `e` is a bifurcating eigenvector.

 ## Which method to use?